RogerDTZ/cs301-watchcat/README.md

 Use `pip install pre-commit` to install `pre-commit` in your Python environment.

 Run `pre-commit install` in the project root directory to initialize the hook.
+This prepares you an independent `clang-format` to use.

 ### 1.2.
 LCD driver version control